Work In Europe On Your Own Terms

 Why can't you guarantee me a job?

-We are a teaching community and teacher support program, not a recruitment or employment agency.
-As such, it is not possible for us to guarantee a job for all of our Wizards.
+This is a freelance program and not a placement program.
+While we do work with hundreds of schools around Poland and always do our best to connect Wizards to schools within our network, as a freelancer it is ultimately your responsibility to secure work.
 Schools in Poland do their own hiring, so no matter what you will still have to interview and get hired by a school before you start teaching.

 Furthermore, our standard job assistance service is free and complimentary, so we cannot guarantee specific results.
-If you would like personalized job hunt support that comes with a guarantee, you can opt for our Insured Teacher Package.
-Alternatively, you can apply for our Internship Programs, which provide the guarantee of a job after completion of our training course.
+If you would like personalized job hunt support so and hand-holding in the job search, you can opt for our Arrival Support Package Alternatively, you can apply for our Internship Programs, which provide the guarantee of a job after completion of our training course.

 What are the chances that I'll be able to find a teaching job before I arrive?